 No. However under road traffic law, it is the owner and driver’s responsibility to ensure that if their vehicle is used in a public place, it must be always kept in a roadworthy condition.
 All parts and equipment must be in good working order.
 Failure to do so can result in prosecution.

-If used on a public road which includes footpaths golf buggies are subject to all of the regulatory controls that apply to other vehicles.
+If used on a public road which includes footpaths, golf buggies are subject to all of the regulatory controls that apply to other vehicles.
 However, enforcement of these regulations is a matter for An Garda Síochána.
-The same applies to using a ride- on lawn mower to get from one private area to another via a public road which includes footpath.
+The same applies to using a ride-on lawn mower to get from one private area to another via a public road which includes footpaths.
 Contact your local Garda station for further clarification.

 Yes.
-If used on a public road which includes footpath it is subject to all of the regulatory controls that apply to other vehicles.
+If used on a public road which includes footpaths, it is subject to all of the regulatory controls that apply to other vehicles.
 Enforcement of these regulations is a matter for An Garda Síochána.

 Currently, it is not a legal requirement as the regulations regarding compulsory wearing of a safety helmet relate to two wheeled motor vehicles only.
 However, we would strongly recommend that you always wear a helmet for your own safety.

 This equipment is generally designed and intended for off-road private use only.
-However, if used on a public road which includes footpath such equipment is subject to all of the regulatory controls that apply to other vehicles e.g. registered, taxed and comply with all regulations mentioned above.
+However, if used on a public road which includes footpaths, such equipment is subject to all of the regulatory controls that apply to other vehicles e.g. registered, taxed and comply with all regulations mentioned above.